animal-tree/Writing-stuff/Stuff66-diluted-version.md

-> Diluted version in case the [previous one](https://github.com/animal-tree/Writing-stuff/blob/main/Stuff65-opposing-views.md) is too hard to believe, in case of the context of their own inability to read (boiled-down nicely to make me look how I think they'd prefer, and also my original self-disserving version as can be traced in the original commits):
+> Diluted version in case the [previous one](https://github.com/animal-tree/Writing-stuff/blob/main/Stuff65-opposing-views.md) is too hard to believe, in case of the context of either (1) difficult readability or (2) suspicion/skepticism by others.
+This was my original self-disserving version as can be traced in the original commits.
+However, to be clear, my consciousness works against me.
+It knows plausible misjudgements and negative perceptions of others and caters to them, in the linguistic choices that it makes against my will.

 The evidence, for why my previous views [about synchronicities and the consciousness-tethering forces that regulate our minds] are wrong, is above-all the alternate explanation that they were **coincidences** and **confusion**.
 The best evidence for **coincidence** is: